Project-MONAI/monai-deploy/CONTRIBUTING.md

 5. Feedback and approval

-  * There will be a feedback period to allow offfline review.
+  * There will be a feedback period to allow offline review.
 The default period is 2 weeks, however shorter or longer periods can be granted at the discretion of the working group.
   * The proposal gets reviewed offline, comments and decisions get documented as part of the pull request, so the community can read and understand key decisions.
   * Once a proposal is mature enough, it is presented again at the working group meeting.
   * Once working group approves the proposal, the Pull Request is merged into the main branch